huntercroxall/huntercroxall.github.io/_posts/2023-10-12-first-post.md

 For more information on SAS, see [the SAS website](https://www.sas.com/en_us/company-information.html)

+---
+---
+Whether you hope to get a job in data science, or just had a curiosity about programming langauges, I hope that this post has given you some insights.
+Four out of the five languages described above are free to access.
+If you have any interest in trying any of them out, the websites I provided should give you directions to get started.

-The information used in this blog post was sourced via the websites noted under each language and CHATGPT
+_The information used in this blog post was sourced via the websites noted under each language and CHATGPT_